Silvestre15/Website/content/work/inequality.md

 Il est possible de vivre sans posséder, mais non sans se nourrir.
 </div>

 One may live without owning anything, but not without eating.
 With that the author draws the attention to the fact that a balanced distribution of the generated income is more crucial than that of wealth.
+In the app above we can compare the differences in magnitude between the two.